Honours Bachelor of Arts (HBA)/Honours Bachelor of Science (HBSc)

 - Minor Program: a sequence of 4.0 credits in one or more disciplines.
 Minor programs must include at least 1.0 credit at the 300+ level.

-Please note: Some courses included as program options may have prerequisites as requirements not listed in the program but which must be taken.
+Please note that some courses included as program options may have prerequisites as requirements not listed in the program but which must be taken.
 Programs which list optional courses do not necessarily list their prerequisites.
 Students are responsible for fulfilling prerequisites; students enrolled in courses for which they do not have the published prerequisites may have their registration in those courses cancelled at any time without warning.

 Students are required to: